 – Brian Mink, 2008 FIRE Intern, University of Georgia

 FIRE internships provide incomparable opportunities for undergraduates and law students to spend the summer defending individual rights on campus.
 Our interns return to school well-informed about their rights and energized to defend fellow students on their campuses.
-They write articles, host FIRE speakers, and campaign to change speech codes in order to achieve green-light status at their schools.
+They write articles, host FIRE speakers, and campaign to change speech codes in order to at their schools.
 Some even go on to fight for free speech full-time as FIRE staff members.